qkzk/fm/development.md

 - [x] FIX: leave sort does nothing
 - [x] FIX: incomplete regex crashes
 - [x] key which enter a mode should allow to leave it also.
-- [ ] display all specific binds for every mode with a key ?
 - [x] second line for every mod, use default color
 - [x] in marks new, backspace (since del is annoying...) should erase a mark.
 - [x] improve marks help.
 - [x] sort marks at read & update